alpinebuster/as-docs/content/docs/plugin-upgrade-to-5.0.md

 * `v8`

-If you have any concerns or suggestions regarding these changes, please let me know on Discord!
+If you have any concerns or suggestions regarding these changes, please let me know on Chat server!

 ## Outliner Elements